+ALL VISITORS ARE REQUIRED TO WEAR A FACEMASK AND GLOVES FOR THE ENTIRETY OF EACH VISIT.
+These will be supplied for you when you check in.
+Harkness Street site, visitors are required to attend at the main Reception desk for screening; Heath House Visitors please come first to the main reception prior to proceeding to Heath House for your visit.
 Raglan House, visitors are required to attend at Reception, situated in the High School Centre for screening.
 Visitors should enter from Palmerston Street entrance to the School Building to reception.

 Once screening is complete visitors will be issued with a card and will be able to proceed to and enter the appropriate unit for your visit.

 We will keep you informed and support the contact between residents and families if this occurs.
-There will always be special provision for palliative care.
+There will always be special provisions for palliative care and other compassionate reasons.